Kill0geR/Pytheas22/README.md

 `pip install -r requirements.txt`

-Install nmap (kali linux has it already installed)
+Install nmap (kali linux has it already installed (not needed in Windows))

 `sudo apt-get install nmap`

-Install nslookup (kali linux has it already installed)
+Install nslookup (kali linux has it already installed (not needed in Windows))

 `sudo apt install dnsutils`